Whole Earth Catalog: Origins

 Using the most basic typesetting and page-layout tools, Brand and his colleagues created the first issue of The Whole Earth Catalog in 1968.
 In subsequent issues, its production values gradually improved.
-Its outsize pages measured 11×14 inches (28×36 cm).
+Its outsized pages measured 11×14 inches (28×36 cm).
 Later editions were more than an inch thick.
 The early editions were published by the Portola Institute, headed by Richard Raymond.
-The so-called Last Whole Earth Catalog (June 1971) won the first U.S. National Book Award in category Contemporary Affairs.
+The so-called Last Whole Earth Catalog (June 1971) won the first U.S. National Book Award in the Contemporary Affairs category.

 It was the first time a catalog had ever won such an award.

 Brand's intent with the catalog was to provide education and "access to tools" so a reader could "find his own inspiration, shape his own environment, and share his adventure with whoever is interested."

-J. Baldwin was a young designer and instructor of design at colleges around the San Francisco Bay (San Francisco State University [then San Francisco State College], the San Francisco Art Institute, and the California College of the Arts [then California College of Arts and Crafts]).
+J. Baldwin was a young designer and instructor of design at colleges around the San Francisco Bay: San Francisco State University (then San Francisco State College), the San Francisco Art Institute, and the California College of the Arts (then California College of Arts and Crafts).
 As he recalled in the film Ecological Design (1994), "Stewart Brand came to me because he heard that I read catalogs.
 He said, 'I want to make this thing called a "whole Earth" catalog so that anyone on Earth can pick up a telephone and find out the complete information on anything. ...
 That's my goal.'"
 Baldwin served as the chief editor of subjects in the areas of technology and design, both in the catalog itself and in other publications which arose from it.